 Whilst concerns have been raised, it is considered that the issues raised have been suitably considered and answered in the analysis report.

 Recommendations

 After considering the comments received for this consultation, it is recommended that the legislation required to implement VMSL from junctions 13 to 16 of the M1 J13 to 16 smart motorway scheme is approved.

-Appendices

-Appendix A –

-[The inclusion of appendices is optional and in most cases will not be required.
-It is only necessary to include an appendix if it contains relevant information that cannot be included in the main document or found in the original consultation document]